moneytigo/Magento2_MoneyTigo/README.md

 To install MoneyTigo plugin we invite you first :

-1. Copy the folder "Ipsinternational" in the app/code folder of your Magento
+1. Copy the folder "Ipsinternationnal" in the app/code folder of your Magento
 2. Then to activate the module use the following commands:

 Activation of the module